 (TRENDS in CHRISTIANITY – continued)

 In the late 1950s, the Reverend Jerry Falwell (1933-2007) was pastor at the Thomas Road Baptist Church of Lynchburg, Virginia.
 He spoke of doing God's work and not engaging in politics – except that he criticized his fellow Christian, the Reverend Martin Luther King, for his political activism.
-He began slipping into political involvement, saying,
+Falwell increased his involvement in politics, connecting the segregation issue with faith and the Supreme Court.
+He said:

 If Chief Justice Warren and his associates had known God's word and had desired to do the Lord's will, I am quite confident that the 1954 decision would never had been made.
 The facilities should be separate.
 When God has drawn a line of distinction, we should not attempt to cross that line. (link)